 Fundamentals of throttle control rigging, cable installation and adjustment, system maintenance, and alignment.
 Includes corrosion control and treatment, evaluation of engine system components, operational checks, fault isolation, and repair; use of special tools and support equipment; application of safety; and use of manufacturer's technical manuals.
-(May be repeated for credit on various aircraft-AF A&P program applicable course.)
+(May be repeated for credit on various aircraft - Air Force Airframe & Powerplant Program applicable course.)

-AMT1168 Aircraft Engine Flight-Line Maintenance Advanced theory of operation of the turbine engine and function of engine components.
-Includes fault isolation, overhaul, and testing procedures with hands-on disassembly, inspection, repair, reassembly, and operational checkout of engines and accessories; and rigging and adjustment of fuel, oil, electrical and propeller systems performed on operational aircraft engines.
-(May be repeated for credit on various aircraft-AF A&P program applicable course.)
+AMT1168 Aircraft Engine Flight-Line Maintenance

+Advanced theory of operation of the turbine engine and function of engine components.
+Includes fault isolation, overhaul, and testing procedures with hands-on disassembly, inspection, repair, reassembly and operational checkout of engines and accessories; and rigging and adjustment of fuel, oil, electrical, and propeller systems performed on operational aircraft engines.
+(May be repeated for credit on various aircraft - Air Force Airframe & Powerplant Program applicable course.)